-Красивое эссе в блоге YCombinator про то, когда компании закрываются. Прямо медитативное: blog.ycombinator.com/shutting-down/
+Красивое эссе в блоге YCombinator про то, когда компании закрываются. Прямо медитативное: blog.ycombinator.com/shutting-do

 “The decision to actually shut down an idea can be made through answering the following questions: